Now is the time to upgrade your CMS. Here’s why.

 3. You risk inconsistent communications

-We’re in a moment when consistent messaging is vital – both internally and externally, and across channels.
+Consistent messaging is vital – both internally and externally, and across channels.
 With teams dispersed and individual team members working in semi-silos often across a multitude of tools, chances are high that different and perhaps even contradictory messages are conveyed.

 Internally, when employees don’t receive clear communication about initiatives, policies or performance, morale and output can suffer.
 When inconsistent messages are sent externally, customers become confused, negatively impacting brand reputation.
 Consolidating disparate content tools into one platform creates a centralized view of content, providing clarity for marketing and communications team members and reducing the risk of inconsistent messaging.

-The impact of this strategy and the consistency in their communications recently earned BP the number one spot on Bown Craggs & Co.'s Index of Online Excellence, an annual evaluation of the effectiveness of corporate websites.
+The impact of this strategy and the consistency in their communications earned BP the number one spot on Bown Craggs & Co.’s Index of Online Excellence, an annual evaluation of the effectiveness of corporate websites.

 Getting started is easier than you think

-As spending on digital transformation initiatives climbs, 64 percent of decision-makers in IFS’s study cited the ability to quickly deliver a measurable return on investment as their number one concern.
+As spending on digital transformation initiatives climbs, 64 percent of decision-makers in IFS’s global research study cited the ability to quickly deliver a measurable return on investment as their number one concern.
 When it comes to consolidating and migrating content management tools and systems, quick return on investment is a phrase not often associated with what are frequently large, all-in, consultative-led projects.

-Those who want to take a measured approach can do so by migrating one or just a few components and measuring the resulting impact before moving to the next.
+Those who want to take a measured approach can do so by migrating one or just a few components and assessing the resulting impact before moving to the next.
 Such was the case with Graham Media Group who, challenged by the limitations of their previous video platform, started their transition by migrating to Arc XP’s Video Center.
 Shortly after the video migration, and spurred by near instantaneous workflow and delivery improvements, Graham proceeded to migrate the rest of their content ecosystem to Arc XP.
 Spanning eight individual sites, the process which can often take upwards of a year to execute, was completed in just ten and a half weeks.

 Recent resources